tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 In this case, I didn't run comparisons for more cities, nor did I add "API" into the job title.
 I'm willing to bet that API technical writing jobs will always be a fraction of normal technical writing jobs (maybe 15%?) and always tied to companies with high densities of engineers.

 Much more could be written about where to live for API tech jobs.
-Overall, if you want to find a job in API documentation, target these popular areas &mdash; California, New York, Texas, D.C.
-Washington State, Massachusetts, Virginia, Georgia, and Illinois.
+Overall, if you want to find a job in API documentation, target these popular areas &mdash;  California, Texas, Virginia, Massachusetts, New York, Florida, Maryland, New Jersey, Ohio, and Pennsylvania.
 On the other hand, if you want to start a farm or ranch, move to Wyoming.

 {% include content/activities/look_for_apidoc_jobs.md %}